 - Another senior said, “I liked the tone, the movement, it was so lively.”

-The Roc Bottom poets never missed a beat.
+Roc Bottom never missed a beat.
 This was performance art at its peak.
-Right from jump street, slam contest veteran Anderson brought Broadway-level performance to the stage in his poem “Marriage,” so gripping in gesture and beat, even the ping pong balls in the rec room next door stopped to listen.
+Right from jump street, slam contest veteran Anderson brought Broadway-level performance with his poem “Marriage,” so gripping in gesture and beat, even the ping pong balls in the rec room next door stopped to listen.
 And that was just the beginning.
 Each Roc poet reached inside and grabbed that gutsy place where pain and pleasure snap like stripped wires.

 St. John Fisher professor M.J.
 Iuppa organized and emceed the evening, and basked in the night’s success: “I love it.
 I love the diversity of it,” she said.

-Just Poets member Larry Berger did his improv poetry, and JP’s Roy Hartwell Bent recited a couple of poignant pieces.
+Just Poets member Larry Berger did his improv poetry; JP’s Roy Hartwell Bent recited a couple of poignant pieces.
 Surrounding them were Fisher students: Miss Kat, Miss Kat-2, Jacob, and Dan.
 All read poems.
 Student Peggy H. read a poem about the horror of cancer with such passion and rage that even cancer got cancer.
 A pair of white rappers (I. O. N. and Chris) brought sway to the seats.
-And putting a cap on the night was Cel and his song, soon-to-be-a-hit-near-you, “Bouncin’ Off the Walls”, that wrapped up an energetic and meaningful evening.
+Wrapping up an energetic, meaningful evening was Cel and his soon-to-be-a-hit-song-near-you, “Bouncin’ Off the Walls.”

-Just Poets’ R-Voices series is made possible with support from a New York State Council of the Arts Decentralization Grant awarded by the Genesee Valley Arts Council.
-A sincere thanks to our host St. John Fisher.
-And thank you Roc Bottom for packing and rocking the house with talent and heart.
+Just Poets’ R-Voices is made possible with support from a New York State Council of the Arts Decentralization Grant awarded by the Genesee Valley Arts Council.
+A sincere thanks to our host St. John Fisher, and to Roc Bottom for packing and rocking the house with talent and heart.